Super Maxx: Windy City Wrestling

 During his wrestling career, DeCero also worked as a city construction worker in Chicago.
 While on the job in 1987, he fell off a truck and landed on a steel plate suffering a severe back injury.
 He underwent surgery which required an intervertebral disc to be removed and two spinal fusions.
 Although he would recover from his injuries, he was told by doctors that he would unable to return to wrestling.
 DeCero also required surgery to remove growths caused by steroid use.
 He decided to open his own promotion, Windy City Wrestling, and spent almost a year gathering the necessary capital from family and friends prior to its debut in 1988.
-Mike Gretchner was one of the biggest invests and later became the Windy City Wrestling's general manager.
+Mike Gretchner was one of the biggest investors and later became the Windy City Wrestling's general manager.
 He also started a wrestling school, Windy City Professional Wrestling Academy, in South Side Chicago which trained hundreds of wrestlers during the next twenty years.
 In September 1988, the school was profiled by the Chicago Sun-Times as reporter Larry Weintraub took part in a 3-hour training session under Frank "The Tank" Melson, Tarzan and DeCero.
 DeCero later said that it was his intention to bring back the "blood-and-guts wrestling that people loved years ago in the (International) Amphitheatre" and to make Chicago the center of professional wrestling once more.

 The promotion became very successful during the next two years bringing in a number of territory stars such as Mad Maxx, "Mr. Electricity" Steven Regal, Dennis Condrey, "Playboy" Buddy Rose, Terry "Bam Bam" Gordy, Bam Bam Bigelow and Bruiser Brody shortly before his death; it was also where The Texas Hangmen (Psycho & Killer) and manager Paul E. Dangerously started their early careers.
 Windy City Wrestling also ran a weekly half-hour television show on Sportsvision, produced and directed by DeCero, and aired in five markets within three years.
 In October 1990, DeCero appeared with head trainer Sonny Rogers and WCW Heavyweight Champion Hurricane Smith as guests on The Doug Buffone Show.
 The show was taped at Ditka's Restaurant in Merrillville, Indiana, and also featured former Chicago Bears lineman Revie Sorey.
 By 1991, DeCero had promoted over 80 shows and helped organize fundraisers for Toys for Tots, Muscular Dystrophy and the Maryville City for Youth.
 One of his benefit shows with the Chicago Coalition for the Homeless was held at the International Amphitheater and was attended by 4,000 fans.
 DeCero and the promotion would also organize fundraisers for local fraternal police orders, booster clubs, and high schools.